“How beautiful are the feet of those who preach the good news!” Romans 10:15

 Who?
 We wonder…hanging on the translator’s words.

 “Yes, she has to leave early each morning before he gets up so he doesn’t have to see her.”

-Now, she was not an unusual spectacle or a malformed human.
-No photos of her would be floating around on social media.
-In fact, she was beautiful.
+She was beautiful.
 Her face and her eyes reflected Jesus.
 Yet, that was not the most shocking element of her story.
 What she did when he sent her away was simply….humbling.

 Stop and think what you would do if that happened to you.
 A family member calls you ugly and sends you away, so he doesn’t have to look at you.
 I can tell you my response to such a derogatory statement might not be so God-honoring.
 On my best days, I might stand firm.
 On my worst, I might cower in a corner.
 Both responses would be saturated with pride.
 How dare he say that?
 Or, poor me!
 Either way, I would be thinking too much of my ego, my hurt, and my feelings.
 Not this beautiful sister.